How period locking works

 When you lock a period, DualEntry rejects any attempt to create or modify a journal entry with an accounting date in that period.
 This applies to manual entries, entries generated by sub-ledgers (Accounts Payable, Accounts Receivable), integration syncs, and API calls.
-The lock is enforced at thedate field on the journal entry header - if the date falls within a locked period, the operation fails with a locked-period error.
+The lock is enforced at thedate field on the journal entry header: if the date falls within a locked period, the operation fails with a locked-period error.

 Locking is per-company.
 In a multi-entity setup, you lock each entity’s period independently so entities on different close schedules don’t block each other.
 For example, if your US entity closes on Day 3 and your UK entity closes on Day 5, you can lock the US entity’s period as soon as its close is complete without waiting for the UK entity to finish.
 This per-entity approach also means you can unlock a single entity’s period for a correction without affecting the lock status of other entities.